-- When the ASM vRO Integration is successfully installed, new contents should appear in vRO.
-To inspect these, launch the vRO client, and select the Design view. - You see six tabs in the left panel to inspect different types of vRO contents.
-Each tab selects its corresponding view (workflows, actions, resources, configurations, packages, or inventory).
+- 1. When the ASM vRO Integration is successfully installed, new contents should appear in vRO.
+To inspect these, launch the vRO client, and select the Design view. - 2.
+You see six tabs in the left panel to inspect different types of vRO contents.
 First select the Packages tab.
 It shows the list of existing packages and additional information about each package. - 3.
 Locate the package, com.dell.plugin.asm.
-Now click the Workflow tab in the right pane of the vRO client.
-It should show 21 workflows that are imported through the plugin installation. - 4.
-Click the Actions tab in the right panel, you can see action elements are listed. - NOTE: The workflows and the actions show their version as 2.0.0. - 5.
-Finally to check whether the ASM API is associated with these elements or not, click the Used Plug-ins tab in the right pane.
+Now click the Workflow tab in the right pane of the vRO client. - 4.
+Click the Actions tab in the right panel, you can see action elements are listed. - 5.
+Finally to check whether the ASM API is associated with these elements or not, click the Used Plugins tab in the right pane.
 It should list the ASM API with its name and version information.